mishaturnbull/PySpeedTest/docs/index.md

 ## Help

-[Getting Started](starting).  <--- Click that one for a quick start guide to downloading and running the program.
+[Getting Started][starting].  <--- Click that one for a quick start guide to downloading and running the program.

 [Click here][help] for extended help documentation.